-Well here’s a secret we’re going to let you in on, they’re actually super easy to make and even a beginning knitter can complete!
+Well here’s a secret we’re going to let you in on, chunky knit and giant arm knit blankets are actually super easy to make and even a beginning knitter can complete and chunky knitted blanket project.

-Here’s everything you need to know about how to make a chunky knit blanket, whether you want to use jumbo needles or want to make an arm knitting blanket!
+Here’s everything you need to know about how to make a chunky knit blanket, whether you want to use jumbo needles or want to make an arm knitting blanket with giant yarn.

 - Using craft store yarn